boriel-basic/zxbasic/docs/zxb.md

 * **--debug-memory**
 <br /> During your program execution, using strings might fail due to lack of memory, but your program won't report it
 and will continue executing (except the strings not fitting into the heap will be converted to `NULL` string or `""`).
-The same aplies to other dynamic objects.
+The same applies to other dynamic objects.
 So enabling this flag, will make your program to stop reporting a ROM _Out of memory_ error.
 This will add a little overhead to your program execution, but it's useful to detect _Out of Memory_ errors.